harvester/vm-dhcp-controller/README.md

 ## Build

-To build the VM DHCP controller and package it into a container image:
+To build the VM DHCP controller/agent and package them into container images:

 ```
 make